polarfire-soc/icicle-kit-reference-design/script_support/HDL/AXI4_STREAM_DATA_GENERATOR/README.md

 ## System integration

 This core is usually converted to be a HDL+ core when imported into Libero SoC, this allows BIFs (Bus Interfaces) to be added which collect all AMBA signals for a particular interface into one port for easier interaction and connection using SmartDesigns.
 The module is intended to be connected via an AXI4 Stream interface to a CoreAXI4DMAController.
-The module's output will generate dummy data to benchmark the performance of the CoreAXI4DMAController.
+The module's output will generate incrementing data to benchmark the performance of the system.